Basic Allowance for Housing (BAH)

 BAH is designed to address the cost of housing in each area.
 The CONUS COLA program addresses non-housing costs of living.
 The fundamental goal of CONUS COLA is to compensate for high cost of living and is payable to uniformed service members based on duty stations in the Continental U.S (i.e., the 48 contiguous states and DC).
 CONUS COLA is based on grade and dependency status (with or without), and specifically considers the availability of commissary, exchange, and hospital facilities, because a member without this infrastructure tends to have a higher cost of living.
 It should be noted, however, that lack of such infrastructure does not, by itself, qualify an area for CONUS COLA.

-For the purpose of defining the term, "locality," used as the basis for calculating local housing costs, the uniformed services have concurred in aggregating individual ZIP Codes into groups called Military Housing Areas (MHAs).
-An MHA includes rental markets surrounding a duty station or a metropolitan area.
+For the purpose of defining the term, "locality," used as the basis for calculating local housing costs, the uniformed services have concurred in aggregating individual zip codes into groups called Military Housing Areas (MHAs).
+A MHA includes rental markets surrounding a duty station or a metropolitan area.
 The principal goal of defining an MHA around a duty station is that members ought to receive a BAH sufficient to permit the typical member to live a reasonable distance from his or her duty station.
 Of course, each member is free to choose a neighborhood that suits the individual's needs, e.g., amenities, schools, and public transportation.
-Operationally, an MHA is defined as a collection of ZIP Codes, and its boundaries generally follow county lines.
-There are about 350 geographic MHAs in the United States, named for the installation or the nearest city (e.g., Fort Hood, Wright-Patterson AFB, Washington, DC, and Denver).
+Operationally, an MHA is defined as a collection of zip codes, and its boundaries generally follow county lines.
+There are about 306 geographic MHAs in the United States, named for the installation or the nearest city (e.g., Fort Hood, Wright-Patterson AFB, Washington, DC, and Denver).

 Robert D. Niehaus, Inc. (RDN) is employed to collect the nation-wide housing cost data that are used to compute BAH.
 Established in 1983, RDN is a professional economic and public policy consulting firm located in Santa Barbara, California.
 The firm specializes in applied analysis of military housing, water resources, environmental resources, industry economics, and community socioeconomic issues.
 RDN possesses many years of experience with DoD military housing projects and housing market research.